Ferry: Seferihisar-Samos

 Distance: It is 22 km southwest of Samos Vathy International Sea Port.
 Location: Pithagorio 831 03, Greece.
 Opening Times: Daily, 09:00-14:00 and 17:00-20:00.
 Entry cost: Free entry.

-The Panagia Spiliani Monastery, located near Pythagoreio on Samos, is a significant historical and religious site.
-Its unique characteristic is that it’s built within a large cave, reflecting a long history of sacred use.
-Archaeological evidence suggests that the cave was a place of worship even in ancient times, and there are even theories that it may have been where Pythagoras himself conducted teachings.
-Over the centuries, the cave transitioned into a Christian religious site, and the monastery was established later.
+Over the centuries, the cave evolved into a Christian religious site, and a monastery was subsequently established.
 A key feature is the ancient icon of the Virgin Mary housed within, which many consider miraculous.
-The monastery is a place of worship, so visitors must maintain a quiet and respectful atmosphere; it’s essential to dress modestly.
+The monastery is a place of worship, so visitors are expected to maintain a quiet and respectful atmosphere; it’s essential to dress modestly.
 This generally means covering shoulders and knees.
 Access to the monastery involves navigating many steps; specifically, there are around 95 steps that lead down into the cave.

 (6) Kokkari Village